 One of my favorite things to make learning fun is find different ways to incorporate some hands-on activities to help with basic skills, like alphabet recognition, numbers, and colors.

-I am not a fan of flash cards or memorization, so even though these activities use printables and alphabet cards, they are not drills.
-Kiddos can learn their letters through everyday exposure, whether it’s through a planned activity or just an invitation to play.
-And it’s so important to remember that alphabet recognition is not a race.
-Just like all childhood milestones, kids learn at different paces.
+I am not a fan of flash cards, so even though these activities use printables and alphabet cards, they are not drills.
+Kids can start to learn their letters through everyday exposure, whether it’s through a planned activity or just an invitation to play.

 If you are just getting started with alphabet recognition, your child’s name is a great beginning point.
 Pull out the letters of their name and use it in some of the activities before introducing the whole alphabet.